lukai-app/lukai/README.md

 ## 📄 License

-LukAI uses a dual licensing approach:
+LukAI is open-source software licensed under AGPLv3:

 ### Open Source (AGPLv3)

-- All code outside the `/ee` directory
-- Core scheduling functionality
+- All core expense tracking functionality
-- Basic AI features
+- WhatsApp bot integration
+- Natural language processing
+- Analytics dashboard
 - API and integrations
 - Mobile and web applications

-### Commercial License

-- Code in the `/ee` directory
-- Enterprise features (coming soon)
+### Enterprise Features (Coming Soon)

-- Advanced AI capabilities
+- Advanced analytics and reporting
+- Team collaboration features
+- Receipt image processing and OCR
-- White-labeling options
+- Custom integrations
 - Priority support

 > **Important**: If you're using LukAI in a SaaS product or modifying the code, the AGPLv3 license requires you to open-source your changes.
-For commercial use without open-sourcing, contact us about enterprise licensing.
+For commercial use without open-sourcing, contact us about licensing options.

-For commercial licensing inquiries: licensing@lukai.com
+For commercial licensing inquiries: TDB

 ## 🚦 Getting Started